A stock photo of chairs on a beach for article on where to retire in latin america

 Where to Retire In Latin America can be affected by how good is business in a particular city.
 Safest Cities in South America.
 Retiring in Costa Rica.
 Ecuador retirement.
 Best place to retire in Ecuador

-In fact, as the report on real estate prices included in the Mexico section also demonstrates, capital city Quito has some of the lowest property prices among major cities in Latin America.
+As the report on real estate prices included in the Mexico section also demonstrates, the capital city of Quito has some of the lowest property prices among major cities in Latin America.

 Beyond that, the diversity of climates on offer, including a sunny coastline and cooler mountainous interior also offer foreigners a broad choice of where to live based on whether preference.